 Teaching Moment – Getting The Right Parties To The Table

 Making sure the right people are at the table can be crucial for a successful negotiation.
-The Program On Negotiation’s Vice-Chair of Education, Larry Susskind offers key insights about the importance of having empowered decision makers present during a negotiation in this free video.
+The Program On Negotiation’s Vice-Chair of Education, Lawrence Susskind offers key insights and negotiation examples that stress the importance of having empowered decision makers present during a negotiation in this free video.

 Enjoy this and more videos at our Teaching Negotiation Resource Center playlist on youtube.